johnssproul/RepeatProfiler/README.md

 ##### Generating profiles:

-a sample profile command with mandatory flags explained
+Here is a sample profile command with mandatory flags explained:
 ```sh
 repeatprof profile <'-p' for paired-end reads or '-u' for single-end> <path to reference sequence> <path of the folder containing reads> [optional flags]
 ```

-an example of a functional example command (explanations omitted).
+Here is an example of a functional example command (explanations omitted):

 ```sh
 repeatprof profile -p Refs.fa /RepeatProfilerData/Test1